 Plant Biotechnology Laboratory

-Resolving environmental problems and enriching lives by utilizing plants
+Resolving environmental problems and enriching our lives by utilizing plants

 We are conducting research to use or improve the function of plants to solve agricultural and environmental problems, including food shortage and desertification.